Quantum jump metrology in a two-cavity network: A simple measurement scheme for estimating phase difference

-Considering Fig.~\ref{fig:estimator}, we see that the optimal phase to conduct an estimation at is around $\tilde \varphi = 0$ due to the sharpness of the gradient at this point.
+With all of these factors in mind, Fig.~\ref{fig:estimator} shows three different measurement signals, i.e.~the probability $(P_{N>5})_{d_i}$ of detecting more than $N=5$ photons within a time interval $(0,t)$ at detector $1$ and at detectors 2, respectively, for three different values of $t$.
+As one would expect, this probability increases as $t$ increases.
+Moreover, it depends on the phase shift difference $\varphi$, especially when $\varphi$ is close to $0$.
+Considering Fig.~\ref{fig:estimator}, we see that the optimal phase to conduct an estimation at is around $\varphi = 0$ due to the sharpness of the gradient of the measurement signal at this point.
 This corresponds to a crucial point in the dynamics.
-When $\tilde \varphi = 0$, only one detector mode is ever occupied.
+When $\varphi = 0$, only one detector mode is ever occupied.
 However, moving away from this point, the other detector mode begins to be occupied too.
 Thus, taking advantage of this distinction in the signal allows for the best measurement.
-Due to numerical instabilities evaluating at this point however, we take our data at a nearby value of $\tilde \varphi = \pi/10$, where the gradient is still large for reasonable amounts of time.
+Due to numerical instabilities, evaluating $(P_{N>5})_{d_i}$ exactly at this point however is difficult.
+We therefore take our data at a nearby value of $\varphi = \pi/10$, where the gradient is still large for reasonable amounts of time.